WasabiMushyPeas/E28-Turbo/README.md

 ### Clutch

 Sachs 765 pressure plate and a 6 puck or M5 E34 disc are a good choice for this build.
+Sachs 228mm 618 pressure plate and a 6 puck or M5 E34 disc are a good choice for this build.

+> [!TIP]
+> If you only want 350whp you can use the a clutch 6 puck 228mm disc and a 228mm pressure plate.

 > [!WARNING]
 > The M5 E34 clutch disc is technically not rated to 650ft/lbs of torque.
 However if you treat the clutch with some sympathy it should be able to handle the power.

+### Transmission

+The stock transmission is capable of supporting the target power.

+> [!NOTE]
+> The stock transmission is a getrag 260.

+> [!TIP]
+> If you want a stronger transmission you can use a ZF5 310 or 320 from an E36/46

 ### Shifter